moonstar-x/old-server-setup/docs/services/squid.md

     sudo service squid restart

-We're now ready to use our HTTP proxy, in your internet browser you can add your IP and the port you used to the proxy settings, if you try to connect with no authentication you'll get an error when browsing, you'll need to login with your user.
+We're now ready to use our HTTP proxy, in your internet browser you can add your IP and the port you used to the proxy settings, if you try to connect with no authentication you'll get an error when browsing.